"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 We have been at the "time of the end" since John penned these words.
 The understanding of these prophecies will become clearer, as we draw closer to their fulfillment because the elements of these prophecies have begun to take shape.
 For example, Daniel's prophecy that foretold of people "running to and fro and knowledge shall increase" (Daniel 12:4) didn't make much sense to him, or to those who read this prophecy, before the last century.
 But most of it makes sense now to the current generation.

-Our generation has seen the increase in travel, and the fairly recent development of the internet, which allows access to vast amounts of information, at the click of a mouse.
-It is clear that these prophecies given to Daniel are no longer sealed.
-We understand that the technology foretold by Daniel will aid in prophecies not yet fulfilled, like the "mark of the beast" system introduced in Revelation 13.
-This system will need a way to keep track of everyone on Earth, now made possible with the use of computers, for the purpose of buying and selling.
+Our generation has seen the increase in travel, and the recent development of the internet, which allows access to vast amounts of information, at the click of a mouse.
+Because Daniel's prophecies are clearly unsealed, we now understand that the technology foretold by Daniel will aid in prophecies not yet fulfilled, like the "mark of the beast" system introduced in Revelation 13.
+This system will need a way to keep track of everyone on the earth, now made possible with the use of computers, for the purpose of buying and selling.

-While the contents of the sealed scroll will occur at the breaking of each seal, all the words in Revelation have always been unsealed (Revelation 22:10).
+The contents of the sealed scroll will manifest at the breaking of each seal.
 Those who read the contents of the scroll with a heart for the Lord can understand them.
 This goes back to what God told Isaiah in the passage above; the contents remain sealed only to those who turn their hearts away from God.

 In short, the scroll is the "purchase deed" to the earth.
 It is not until the revealing of the contents of the sealed scroll to the world, that reclamation by a "kinsman redeemer" can take place.
-Subsequent chapters show that judgment is found written in the sealed document, similar to Ezekiel's scroll.
-Zechariah's description of the scroll also shows that judgment is found written on both sides, which will come to fruition during the Tribulation period, when a curse will go out over the whole earth:
+Subsequent chapters show that judgments are in the sealed document like Ezekiel's scroll.
+Zechariah's description of the scroll also shows that both sides contain judgments, which will come to fruition during the Tribulation period, when a curse will go out over the whole earth:

 Zechariah 5:1-3 - Then I turned and raised my eyes, and saw there a flying scroll.
 And he said to me, "What do you see?"
 So I answered, "I see a flying scroll.
 Its length is twenty cubits and its width ten cubits."
 Then he said to me, "This is the curse that goes out over the face of the whole earth: 'Every thief shall be expelled,' according to this side of the scroll; and, 'Every perjurer shall be expelled,' according to that side of it."